tcorbettclark/file-replicator/README.md

 A key use-case is to keep in sync a directory of development files from a computer on which the files are edited with a copy of those files in a docker container running on a remote docker host.

+Tested and known to work between two Linux machines.
+Support for developing on macOS coming...

+# Installation

 Dependencies are:
-* Python and some Python packages on the development machine.
+* Python 3 and some Python packages on the development machine.
-* Ability to run bash on the remote machine with connected `stdin`.
+* Ability to run a shell (bash or bash-like) on the remote machine with connected `stdin`.
 * The tar utility (the full version, not the busybox version) on both machines.

-Nothing is installed remotely.

-Tested and known to work between two Linux machines.
-Support for developing on macOS coming...
+Note that nothing is installed remotely, there are no ports to open, and the remote user only needs the ability to create the files and directories at the specified location.

+So to install `file-replicator` on the machine with the source files to replicate:

+    pip install file-replicator

+Nothing needs to be installed on the destination machine so long as it has `bash` (busybox bash is fine) and `tar` (gnu).
+Note that on alpine linux, the busybox tar is insufficient, so install gnu tar with:

+    apk install tar

 # How it works

-The approach is to run a small bash program on the remote end which is able to add/update new files in (potentially) new directories.
-It receives these programs using the `tar` format.
+The approach involves running a small bash program on the remote (destination) end which is able to add/update new files in (potentially) new directories.
+It receives these files over `stdin` using the `tar` format (binary).

 The controlling (source) end then simply sends files over to the `stdin` of the receiving bash program, which pipes them through `tar` to unpack them again.
+Note that gnu `tar` is able to extract from non-blocking file descriptor (as well as blocking), which means it keeps trying until it has all the data.
+NB the busybox tar does not have this behaviour.

-Establishing the connection to the remote end is outside the remit of this tool, but `file-replicator` requires as an argument the command to make such a connection.
+Establishing the connection to the remote end is outside the remit of the tool, but `file-replicator` requires as an argument the command to make such a connection.
 See examples below.

 Once a connection has been made, two phases of operation occur: